High-dimensional GARCH process segmentation with an application to Value-at-Risk: Application to financial risk management

-where $F^{-1}(.|\mathcal{G}_t)$ is the quantile function of the loss and profit distribution.
-This distribution changes over time due to market and portfolio specific conditions, which is embodied in $\mathcal{G}_t$.
-The accuracy of a model to estimate VaR is tested by examining the null hypothesis that the observed probability of occurrence over a specified horizon is equal to the confidence level $\alpha$, the violation of which signals concerns.
-Typically, a financial institution should backtest its VaR by means of statistical tests before reporting it to the interested parties, e.g., stakeholders and regulators. \cite{kupiec1995} proposes two methods, the Proportion of Failure (PoF) and the Time until First Failure (TFF), to accomplish this.
-For a sample of $T$ observations, the Kupiec test statistics takes the form of likelihood ratio
+where $F^{-1}(\cdot | \mathcal{G}_t)$ is the quantile function of the loss and profit distribution with market- and portfolio-specific conditions contained in $\mc G_t$.
+To backtest VaR by means of statistical tests, we adopt two tests from \cite{kupiec1995} using the Proportion of Failure (PoF) and the Time until First Failure (TFF).
+For a sample of $T$ observations, the test statistics take the form of a likelihood ratio test statistic:

-where $x_f$ denotes the number of failures occurred and $t_f$ the number of days until the first failure within the $T$ observations, and $\alpha$ is the VaR level.
-Under $H_0$, both $LR_{PoF}$ and $LR_{TFF}$ are asymptotically $\chi^2_1$-distributed, and their exceedance of the critical value implies that the VaR model is inadequate.
-We use these two backtests to examine the performance of our method in the context of stressed VaR.

-We collect the daily US Treasury zero-coupon yield curves from the US Federal Reserve Board, which are based on a large set of outstanding bonds and notes with maturity from $1$ to $30$ years, as well as the daily prices of S\&P500 index, see Figure \ref{plot:matr_sample}.
-We note that the unconditional correlation between the $30$ time series ranges from $0.787$ to $0.994$.
-Thirty log-differenced Treasury price series, along with the log-returns of the S\&P500 index, from 1 January 2000 to 31 December 2014, serve as an input to our methodology for change-point detection.
-For validation of our method, we also collect the same data from 1 January 2015 to 31 December 2016.

-Our method, using the default parameters described in Section \ref{sec:choice}, gives three change-points as reported in Table \ref{tab:CP}.
-We then estimate a DCC model \citep{engle2002} on each segment defined by two consecutive dates, as well as the sample covariance $\wh{\Sigma}_b$ of the residuals $\widehat{\boldsymbol\varepsilon}_t$ from the fitted DCC models for $1 \le b \le 4$, where $b$ denotes the index of the stationary period (patch).

-We now take a simple scenario: almost a year (250 days) after the end of the initial sample (i.e., 1 January 2016), a financial institution wishes to report the sVaR of its equally weighted asset portfolio for the year ahead on a daily basis.
-At the first stage, it calculates the weighted average portfolio returns vector $\mathbf{r}_{t}$ and its (sample) covariance matrix $\wh{\Sigma}_5$ for the Period 5 spanning 1 January 2015 to 31 December 2015, which is typically employed in the standard VaR measure.
-Now, we validate our method by forecasting one-day ahead sVaR using a $250$-day rolling window sample.
-We denote the rolling returns as $\mathbf{r}_{t+\tilde{i}}$ and the rolling (sample) covariance matrix as $\wh{\Sigma}_5^{\tilde{i}}$ for $\tilde{i}=0, \ldots, 250$.
-Obviously, when $\tilde{i}=0$ then $\wh{\Sigma}_5^{0} :=\wh{\Sigma}_5$.
-The question we try to answer is: how will the portfolio sVaR behave using a covariance matrix from different patches in the past?